THE SALT WOMAN :::

 They continued to the priests:

 “Go back home and make prayer sticks for us.
 Do not use turkey feathers.
 Use eagle feathers or bluejay feathers for our sticks.
 We have been wishing everyday that you might come here--that we might tell you.
-Salt Woman has shown you the way and now it has happened as we wished.
-Plant prayersticks in every direction from your home and we shall be glad to help you.
-We will be here, but we shall do all deeds for you.”
+Salt Woman has

+The priest was happy and silent, but for a few words: “Thank you, my boys.”
 Before the visitors departed, tenatsali sticks were given to the priests.
 Then the Tenatsali Youths explained that because of them, the Salt Woman had come that way, thereafter leading the priests to their home.
 Also, the priests had known in their ceremonial room not to send two runners alone, but that these devout ones should also go.
 The priests understood and responded that they needed [the flesh] of the Tenatsali Youths.
 The priests would come again.

-Instructed by the Youths in the future to come by the straight path, not as they did this time, and to bring other priests, the visitors said:
+Instructed by the Youths in the future to come by the straight path, not as they did this time, and to bring other priests, the visitors said: “We shall do this.
+Live happily a long time.”

 The priests and runners went on to the south and east.
 They saw the great Salt Lake--afraid to approach because they had been unkind to her.
 Here the runners remained, while the priests moved to the shores of the Lake; they took off their moccasins and waded in.
 The salt cut their feet, but they were nearing the Salt Mother.
 The priests could not bear the pain, so they ran out to sit where they had begun.
 Again they tried to enter the lake.
 They came close to the Salt Woman's house, almost to the door--but their feet were bleeding--the pain was too much.
 They retreated to the shore once again.
-For a third time these priests went into the water, and the salt tore their feet so deeply that they had to run back.
-This time, they rubbed clay over their feet:

 “oouuuuouuuu!”